Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over the past 20 years, Huawei has been a mainstream ICT standards provider, covering the fields of cellular technology, Wi-Fi, and multimedia data encryption.
 In 2022, Huawei topped the European Patent Office's patent filing rankings with 4,504 applications.

 “Our commitment to sharing leading technological innovations will contribute to the healthy and sustainable development of the industry, providing consumers with more innovative products and services.
 As the owner and implementer of standard essential patents (SEPs), Huawei always seeks a balance in licensing.
-Through the agreement, Huawei and Ericsson will both grant and receive access to each other’s key technologies,” added Alan Fan.
+Through the agreement, Huawei and Ericsson will both be granted and receive access to each other’s key technologies,” added Alan Fan.

 Source